frankshearar/Home/NuGetizer-Core-Features.md

 > nupkg.
 This property is 'true' if the project defines a 'PackageId'.
 The built-in
 > [GetTargetPath](https://github.com/Microsoft/msbuild/blob/30c9fbca0fe96fb49548df3ab40bdd4cb49d4450/src/XMakeTasks/Microsoft.Common.CurrentVersion.targets#L1730-L1740) target is [redefined and extended](https://github.com/NuGet/NuGet.Build.Packaging/blob/dev/src/Build/NuGet.Build.Packaging.Tasks/NuGet.Build.Packaging.targets#L49-L59) to include this metadata as well as an `IsNuGetized=true` metadata value, so it's easy for MSBuild targets to
 > determine if a project reference produces a nuget package or not, and if it has been 'nugetized' or not, without
 > risking invoking non-existing targets (i.e. 'GetPackageContents').
+Alternatively, the same approach was used to
+> extend the [GetTargetPathWithTargetPlatformMoniker](https://github.com/Microsoft/msbuild/blob/eeecf7bd7fb7af9be893b019828a3d9e28f9158d/src/Tasks/Microsoft.Common.CurrentVersion.targets#L1818-L1821) built-in target [too](https://github.com/NuGet/NuGet.Build.Packaging/blob/a9cb8d600da614b1475e704f934977f616e91576/src/Build/NuGet.Build.Packaging.Tasks/NuGet.Build.Packaging.targets#L62-L65).

 ### Metadata